Dragon8029/100-days-of-code/myLog.md

 Day 37: January 28, 2018

 Today's Progress: Finished up the Intermediate HTML section from Web Developer Bootcamp on Udemy.
+Started on the Intro to CSS section.

 Thoughts: Still trying to find time.....